 |Hacking on the Fly||-2|

 Alert Levels represent the defender’s awareness of the attacker’s presence.
-Alert levels are usually system-wide, but on very large systems might only affect a subset of nodes.
 Defenders usually begin at No Alert, but can increase to Alert or High Alert as the run progresses.
-If the system goes beyond High Alert, the attacker is automatically dumped out.
+After that the system goes into Lockdown, and the attacker is automatically dumped out.
+Alert levels might have other effects in-game, like more guards or tighter security checks.

 Access Codes are a foothold on the system, making it easier to launch an attack.
 They are usually literal access codes (like a password), but could also be a tap plugged into a physical access port or a hacker quickly sneaking onto an unattended terminal.
 They could also represent a backdoor from a previous run.